aminography/PrimeDatePicker/README.md

 - Adding Goto by tapping on Month-Year.
 - Picking animation has improved.
 - Possibility to change start day of week.
-- Adding RTL support in bottom sheet.
+- Adding RTL support in bottom sheet.```

 ### Version 1.1.0
 - Migrated to AndroidX

 ### Version 1.0.16
-- Ability to pick multiple days using `MULTIPLE` <a href="https://github.com/aminography/PrimeDatePicker/blob/master/library/src/main/java/com/aminography/primedatepicker/PickType.kt">PickType</a>.
+- Ability to pick multiple days using `MULTIPLE` <a href="library/src/main/java/com/aminography/primedatepicker/common/PickType.kt">PickType</a>.

 ### Version 1.0.15
 - A minor bug is fixed.